nfkako/Customer-Behavior-Analysis/README.md

 `Data`: This folder contains the link to the dataset.

 `Notebooks`: This folder contains all python code notebook used in project.

+`Presentation files`: This folder condtains all the presentation files for this project.